 Expelled: The Movie You Have to See

-Expelled 250x250_ai Have you heard about this movie yet?
+Have you heard about this movie yet?

-I started seeing ads for this movie show up at my site, but I had no idea what it was about.
+I started seeing ads for this movie show up on my site, but I had no idea what it was about.
 It turns out that Ben Stein has created a movie that documents how professors that choose not to believe in Evolution are systematically denied access to teaching positions, research positions, etc.?

 This is from Ken Ham: